claudiamig/closer-to-the-sky/README.md

 ## Welcome
-Welcome to Closer to the Sky 🌟 This is an astronomy outreach project that aims at building a bridge between favelas (slums) of Rio de Janeiro, Brazil and universities/research centers via a mutually enriching approach.
+Welcome to Closer to the Sky 🌟 This project, in the context of astronomy for development, aims at building a bridge between favelas (slums) of Rio de Janeiro, Brazil and universities/research centers via a mutually enriching approach.

 Science dissemination and education are brought into the favela while people of the favela are invited to co-create scientific content in collaboration with students, researchers and professors.

-This approach promotes inclusion, values community knowledge and culture, and provides institutional support and protection to these fragile contexts.
+This approach promotes inclusion, values community knowledge and culture, and provides institutional support and protection, as well as economic development opportunities, to these fragile contexts.

 ## The problem
 * Brazil is a country of great inequalities, social injustice and racial segregation.